DDeGroot1/Capstone/README.md

 This should take about 5 minutes.

 ## GUI
 The GUI program is an interactive program that allows the you see the results of the models, see a few of the steps in the data pre-processing phase, and play a classification guessing game against the convolutional neural network.
 Run "CapstoneUI.ipynb" in a Jupyter Notebook or "CapstoneUI.py" in a different IDE.
+After running the program in your Python IDE a seperate window will open with the UI.

 Prerequisites:
   * Dataset is pulled down from Kaggle and is located in the working directory